FCA's CCI regime

 8. What are the requirements for disclosing risk information?

 Manufacturers will need to disclose both: (i) a standardised horizontal risk score; and (ii) provide a risk description.
-The risk score will be focussed on volatility and be on a one to 10 scale (rather than the current one to seven market risk measure score).
+The risk score will be focused on volatility and be on a one to 10 scale (rather than the current one to seven market risk measure score).
 See question nine below for further information on the risk scoring.

 The risk information should include a description of both risk and reward.
 It should describe factors that could impact both the risk and reward profile and affect performance.